 We generate revenue through the sale of software subscriptions and other revenue, primarily from professional services.
-We generated \$782.4 million of revenue for the year ended December 31, 2022, an increase of 13.7% from the prior year.
-Net income for the year ended December 31, 2022 was \$38.4 million, compared to a net loss for the year ended December 31, 2021 of \$248.9 million, mainly due to \$209.9 million of stock-based compensation expense recognized in conjunction with the Business Combination in the prior year.
-Adjusted EBITDA increased 16.8% year-over-year to \$305.4 million.
+We generated \$688.3 million of revenue for the year ended December 31, 2021, an increase of 9% from the prior year which included \$34.7 million attributable to the portion of our casualty solution (specifically, the First Party Clinical Services) divested in fiscal year 2020.
+The divestiture of First Party Clinical Services had a (6%) impact on total revenue growth.
+Net loss for the year ended December 31, 2021 was \$248.9 million, compared to a net loss for the year ended December 31, 2020 of \$16.9 million, mainly due to \$209.9 million of stock-based compensation expense recognized in conjunction with the Business Combination.
+Adjusted EBITDA increased 28.9% year-over-year to \$261.4 million.